HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Julian’s play, THE ASSIGNMENT, was performed in a parking lot for AJS III.

-Judith has worked as an actor, director, theatre professor, and reviewer.
+JUDITH PRATT has worked as an actor, director, theatre professor, and reviewer.
 Her plays have been produced in New York City, Boston, Philadelphia, Kansas City MO, Austin TX, and read at Edward Albee’s Great Plains Theatre Conference and the Last Frontier Theatre Conference.
 Her full length-play The Wright Place has been published by JAC Publishing Co.
 Most recently, her short play Moving Parts was produced by the Looking Glass Theatre in New York City.

 Judith is member of Wolf’s Mouth Theatre Collective, the Dramatists Guild and the International Center for Women Playwrights.
 She also works as a free-lance writer for business and higher education.